-Preview: Spicy Hamburger Minestrone Soup is a can-opener soup.
-This version contains ground beef but you can leave it out for a vegetarian meal.
+Preview: Hamburger Minestrone Soup is a spicy can-opener soup.
+This version contains ground beef but leave it out for a vegetarian meal.

 Preparing this recipe is going to require a can opener.
 When you need to throw supper together in a hurry but don’t feel like eating junk food or leftovers, consider this minestrone soup.